redewiedergabe/corpus/resources/docs/completely_annotated_texts.md

 |  |  |  |  |  |
 | **total** | **?? files** |  |  | **??????** |

+Note:

-## 2b completely annotated non-fictional articles
+## completely annotated non-fictional articles

 These files consist of only non-fictional texts.